Analysis | ‘Ridiculous theater’: Sen. Cruz’s pushback on gun restrictions epitomizes their high hurdle

 Perhaps the most telling developments Tuesday were in the GOP pushback on these proposals.
 While there has certainly been resistance to gun restrictions even shortly after tragedies in the past, generally that opposition takes a while to build.
 Lawmakers don’t want to be seen as prejudging potential solutions with emotions still raw.

-By contrast, on Tuesday Sen. Ted Cruz (R-Tex.) angrily hit back at those pushing new restrictions and criticizing those who opposed them, accusing them of “ridiculous theater.”
+By contrast, on Tuesday Sen. Ted Cruz (R-Tex.) angrily hit back at those pushing new restrictions and those who criticized the restrictions’ opponents, accusing them of “ridiculous theater.”
 Democrats have increasingly criticized the “thoughts and prayers” response to such tragedies, arguing that’s insufficient and a cop-out, but Cruz took exception when Sen. Richard Blumenthal (D-Conn.) made that point.

 “Every time there’s a shooting, we play this ridiculous theater where this committee gets together and proposes a bunch of laws that would do nothing to stop these murders,” Cruz said.